tszheichoi/awesome-sensor-logger/README.md

 python sensorlogger.py -2 [--bucket sensorlogger] --token xxx  --org yyyy --url http://host:8086 2022-06-14_03-15-05.json
 ```

-## Recording BLueotooth LE sensors
+## Recording Bluetooth LE sensors
-Version 1.18 adds the capability to record values reported from a wide range of Bluetooth LE sensors which report values via periodic advertisements.
+Version 1.17 adds the capability to record values reported from a wide range of Bluetooth LE sensors which report values via periodic advertisements.

-Sensorlogger lets you scan for, and choose to record such BLE sensors, and will record their advertisements in the log.
-As such, Sensorlogger supports this method of reporting values, but cannot possibly aware as to how any particular sensor encodes its values.
-Therefore, Sensorlogger records the advertisment (and in particular the manufacurer data field) and leaves the interpretation of these records to a later postprocessing step.
+Sensor Logger lets you scan for, and choose to record such BLE sensors, and will record their advertisements in the log.
+Sensor Logger supports this method of reporting values, but is unaware of how any particular sensor encodes its values.
+Therefore, Sensor Logger records the advertisement (and in particular the manufacturer data field) and leaves the interpretation of these records to a later postprocessing step.

-This means that any - existing or yet to be designed - BLE sensor using this reporting method is _supported_ by Sensorlogger - because it implements just the recording, but not the sensor-specific interpretation step.
+This means that any - existing or yet-to-be-designed - BLE sensor using this reporting method is _supported_ by Sensorlogger - because it implements just the recording, but not the sensor-specific interpretation step.

-A list of sensors which should work out of the box with Sensorlogger can be found here: https://decoder.theengs.io/devices/devices.html - however, any device using this method can be recorded.
+A list of sensors that should work out of the box with Sensorlogger can be found here: https://decoder.theengs.io/devices/devices.html - however, any device using this method can be recorded.

-Also, custom-built sensors can be recorded - an example project which has been verified to work with Sensorlogger can be found here: https://github.com/mhaberler/flowsensor
+Also, custom-built sensors can be recorded - an example project which has been verified to work with Sensor Logger can be found here: https://github.com/mhaberler/flowsensor

 ### Postprocessing Bluetooth LE sensor recordings
-To interpret BLE sensor recordings, the exported log must be postprocessed.
-An experimental service has been put together here: https://sensorlogger.mah.priv.at/sensorlogger - the source code can be found here: https://github.com/mhaberler/sensorlogger-utils .
+To interpret BLE sensor recordings, the exported log must be post-processed.
+An experimental service has been put together here: https://sensorlogger.mah.priv.at/sensorlogger - the source code can be found [here](https://github.com/mhaberler/sensorlogger-utils).
 Feel free to fork and roll your own.

-#### example: how Sensorlogger records a Ruuvi Tag
+#### Example Logging a Ruuvi Tag with Sensor Logger
 This is how Sensorlogger records a [Ruuvi Tag](https://ruuvi.com/):
 ```
 {